HendrikStein/concurrent-scheduler/README.md

 Concurrent Scheduler
 ====================
 This is my playground to schedule tasks within a scalable backend cluster.
+My challange is to not use the Quartz Framework and retain control over the synchronize process.
+My approach uses the distributed data grid Hazelcast to synchronize the scheduler over multiple VMs.

 This work is still in progress...